athulya-pm/ETH_AVAX/README.md

 # Functions and Errors-ETH+AVAX
-This is a simple contract that was programmed just to check that whether the owner of the contract is the same as one using the contract or not.
-For this, we used three error methods- require(), revert(), and assert() and all these three functions are performing the same job
+This is a smart contract that implements the functionality of three error methods- require(), revert(), and assert() that checks if the user of the contract is the one who owns the contract.

+#Usage
+1.